 Mission San Juan Bautista in San Juan Bautista, California was built along the Camino Real (King's Road) which is the trail the missions were established on, usually a day's trip from one to the next.
-Old Mission San Juan Bautista, the largest of the California missions, a State Historic Park with the only Spanish Plaza left in California, and a National Register of Historic Places San Juan Bautista Commercial District make this mission visit one worth the trip.
+Old Mission San Juan Bautista is the largest of the California missions and part of a State Historic Park with the only Spanish Plaza left in California.
+It is listed on the National Register of Historic Places.

 In June, 1803, the cornerstone was laid for the present church.
 With three naves or aisles, it became the widest of all the mission churches.
 Interior completion of the church continued through 1817 when the floor was tiled and the main altar and reredos (which holds the six statues) were completed by Thomas Doak, an American sailor who jumped ship in Monterey.
 He painted the reredos in exchange for room and board.